ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: INTRODUCTION

 To address this bottleneck, we propose \emph{healthy-to-stroke few-shot adaptation} for sEMG intent detection: we initialize the intent detector from a model pretrained on large-scale able-bodied sEMG and then fine-tune it for each stroke survivor using only a small dataset.
 This reframes training as adapting a shared, reusable EMG representation to a new stroke participant, with most representation learning occurring in the healthy domain.

 Most prior work addresses this bottleneck with few-shot or adaptive learning strategies in the stroke domain.
 Sarwat et al. apply a prototypical network that learns an embedding space and performs one-shot adaptation with distance-based classification~\cite{Sarwat2024}.
-La Rotta et al. propose MetaEMG, a meta-learning framework trained on stroke EMG across subjects and sessions to rapidly adapt a downstream model from a small subject-specific training set~\cite{LaRotta2024}.
-Xu et al. introduce ChatEMG, a generative model that augments small per-subject datasets with synthetic samples to improve classifier performance~\cite{Xu2025}.
+La Rotta et al. propose MetaEMG, leveraging a meta-learning framework for rapid adaptation with a small subject-specific training set~\cite{LaRotta2024}.
+Xu et al. introduce ChatEMG, a generative model that produces synthetic stroke EMG samples to improve classifier performance~\cite{Xu2025}.

 In parallel, several studies leverage data sources beyond the stroke domain by constructing mixed healthy-stroke datasets.
 Cesqui et al. and Montecinos et al. perform a design-space search using healthy EMG, then apply the resulting healthy-derived configurations when training a model on stroke data~\cite{Cesqui2013,Montecinos2025}.
 Anastasiev et al. train a model on bilateral EMG from both the paretic and non-paretic limbs of stroke patients in a single stage, using the non-paretic limb as an additional subject-specific data source~\cite{Anastasiev2025}.